By Kristy Espat

 - And much more!

-PIE is integrated with the Cloudbeds platform, meaning rate changes made in PIE will be automatically updated in the property management system (PMS), on your booking engine, and on all your OTAs via the channel manager, in real-time.
+PIE is integrated with the Cloudbeds Hospitality Platform, meaning rate changes made in PIE will be automatically updated in the property management system (PMS), on your booking engine, and on all your OTAs via the channel manager in real time.

 Maximize revenue opportunities 24/7